 Eventually, I was given sleeping tablets so I could actually sleep, and that worked for a while.
 It also turned out that taking sleeping tablets had an extra bonus, they allowed me to take a mood stabiliser without it causing a psychotic break.

-To find out about this impending problem, keep an eye out for my next post, Anti-Depressants And Me: My First Run In With My New Mental Health Trust.
+To find out about this impending problem, keep an eye out for my next article: Taking Antidepressants And Being Forced To Go Cold Turkey.

 As always, leave your feedback in the comments section below.
-Also, feel free to talk about your how anxiety has affected your quality of life in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
-Until next time,
+Also, feel free to talk about your experiences with drug-induced psychosis and how anxiety has affected your quality of life in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.